iturdikulov/notes/review.md

 ---
-title: Review
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Review

 > A review is an evaluation of a publication, product, service, or company or a
 > critical take on current affairs in literature, politics or culture.
 In